 Wear and tear happens.
 Falls happen.
-The worst thing we can do is stop moving for fear of moving WRONG and not getting up when we fall.
+The worst thing we can do is STOP MOVING for fear of moving wrong and not getting up when we fall.

-Getting to be friends with the floor
+Becoming friends with the floor

 No matter where you are on the continuum, it is ALWAYS a good idea to just move.

-The more you move the more confidence you cultivate.
+The more you move, the more confidence you cultivate.
 The more confidence you gain, the more confident your gait.
 The better your movement, the more easily you will get back up after falling down.